Look at a map of Los Angeles that includes the names of its many neighborhoods. Take the time to scrutinize it thoroughly.

 We developed tracts of land (some of which now account for the few surviving older neighborhoods in the city) and established streetcars.
 We served as priests, and donated generously to churches.

-We established the city's oldest surviving hospital, practiced medicine, taught medicine at what is now USC, dispensed drugs at pharmacies we founded, and tended to the city's deceased.
+We established the city's oldest surviving public hospital, practiced medicine, taught medicine at what is now USC, dispensed drugs at pharmacies we founded, and tended to the city's deceased.

 We founded newspapers in our own language, which was for many years the second most commonly spoken tongue in Los Angeles (after Spanish).